deltachat/deltachat-android/CONTRIBUTING.md

 For other ways to contribute, refer to the [website](https://delta.chat/en/contribute).

-If you think, we missed something important in this overview, please do a PR to this document :)
+If you think, something important is missed in this overview, please do a PR to this document :)